Telcoin-Association/TNIPs/content/src/tnips/tnip_1.md

 ### `author` header

-The `author` header lists the names, email addresses or usernames of the authors/owners of the TNIP.
+The `author` header lists the names, email addresses and/or usernames of the authors/owners of the TNIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the `author` header value must be:

-name + email
-> Random T. User &lt;address@dom.ain&gt;

-or

 name + github username
 > Another E. User (@username)

 or

+name + email
+> Random T. User (address@dom.ain)

+or

 name + username + email
-> Some L. User (@username) &lt;address@dom.ain&gt;
+> Some L. User (@username) (address@dom.ain)

 or

 just name
-> Again S. User
+> Mystery S. User

 Note: At least one author must use a GitHub username, in order to get notified on change requests and have the capability to approve or reject them.